 My wife was a single Mom for almost two years and faced the same fear and confusion of single women who find themselves in an unplanned pregnancy.
 She was in a tough situation with a man who did not care for her and was unkind to her.
 She left the relationship and discovered she was pregnant.
 She never wanted Radiance to be ashamed of how she came to be.
 She wanted her to understand that she is loved by God, and so her name is from Psalm 34:5 – “they looked upon them and their faces were radiant, and they never were never covered with shame.”

 But luckily I came into the picture and became her Dad just before she became two.
 I officially adopted her when she was five.
-My little girl is no longer a little girl – she’s 14-years-old today – but she has a beautiful testimony because her mom chose to be stronger than her circumstances.
+My little girl is no longer a little girl, but she has a beautiful testimony because her mom chose to be stronger than her circumstances.

 CVB: So what is the vision of The Radiance Foundation?